Skip to Content

 Expert boat drivers will guide your boat towards low hanging entrances to caves as the spectacular limestone karsts meet the water’s surface.

-There are spot lights positioned in the caves to allow vision but not too much that it ruins the atmosphere.
+The drivers know exactly which angles and paths to follow through the caves.
+There are spot lights positioned in the caves to allow some visibility but not too much that it ruins the atmosphere.

-boat entering cave with a boat ahead
+A boat entering a cave with another boat ahead in line

 Exploring one of the Trang An caves

-You can also expect to see species of birds, flora and fauna along the way.
+There are 30 valleys and 50 caves throughout the entire Trang An complex, although your boat will only pass through 9 caves at the most.
+You can expect to see various species of birds, flora and fauna along the way.
 Beautiful lotus flowers are in bloom during the summer months too.

-Unless you’re able to navigate by the sun, you will inevitably find yourself utterly disorientated throughout the journey.
+This is a wonderful serene environment where it’s easy to forget the outside world.
 You will lose perspective of direction as the river meanders left and right.

 Overall, we were impressed by how well our driver navigated the route and showed us points of interest throughout the entire journey.